Equities dip, oil jumps, as investors wait on U.S. stimulus package

 U.S. benchmarks hit record highs on Thursday and touched new highs Friday before retreating.

-Electric-car maker Tesla Inc rose 0.4%, with massive trading volume, as it is set to become the most valuable company ever added to the S&P 500.
+Electric-car maker Tesla Inc rose nearly 6%, with massive trading volume, as it is set to become the most valuable company ever added to the S&P 500.

 In currency markets, the British pound slipped off the 2-1/2-year high it hit Thursday with only days remaining before the UK leaves the European Union single market on Dec.
 31. Sterling was at $1.3493, down 0.66% on the day.